City of Encinitas

 ejedynak@encinitasca.gov

-Draft Mobility Element Documents
+Draft Circulation Element Documents

-Mobility Element Background
+Circulation Element Background

 In Spring 2021, the City began a project to update its Mobility (Circulation) Element and create a framework to implement Senate Bill 743 (SB 743), a new state law governing transportation analysis.

-The Mobility Element identifies:
+The Circulation Element identifies:

-- A safe, efficient, and adequate circulation system that responds to the transportation and infrastructure needs of all modes and users, including drivers, cyclists, pedestrians, transit users, and rail users.
+A safe, efficient, and adequate circulation system that responds to the transportation and infrastructure needs of all modes and users, including drivers, cyclists, pedestrians, transit users, and rail users.

-- The location of existing and future transportation needs in the City.
+The location of existing and future transportation needs in the City.

-- Long-term goals and policies for community mobility over the next 30 years.
+Long-term goals and policies for community mobility over the next 30 years.

-- Strategies to reduce vehicle speed, increase driver attention, and protect vulnerable users on local streets, and to reduce overall vehicle-miles traveled (VMT) and urban sprawl.
+Strategies to reduce vehicle speed, increase driver attention, and protect vulnerable users on local streets, and to reduce overall vehicle-miles traveled (VMT) and urban sprawl.

 Community Outreach